Troubleshooting and FAQ

 6. What are STUN and TURN servers and why do I need them?

 If the user's devices don't have a public and reachable IP, WebRTC connections cannot be established and therefore, video streams cannot be sent or received.
 This occurs when the users are behind NAT's and Firewalls.
 In brief, when they are hidden under complex networks.

 In order to support these circumstances, WebRTC relies on STUN and TURN servers:

 - STUN can easily provide to the user's devices their own public IP (the IP that other devices on the Internet use to connect to it), so they can tell OpenVidu where to send the video streams.
 Only with a STUN server, around 86% of the time the connection will be successful.

 - TURN is an extension of STUN, and covers the most extreme cases of complex networks (symmetric NATs).
 It acts as a gateway, passing all the media streams form one side to the other.
 This situation will occur with a probability of around 8%.

 For all purposes, OpenVidu Server acts as a final user, and your connections may fail if it is hosted behind a complex network.
 To provide a a solid service you definitely need both STUN and TURN servers.
 There are many public, free-to-use STUN servers (STUN server list), but because TURN always faces a much larger load when coming into play, no one offers it free of charge.
 The good news is that it is very easy to install a COTURN server, which offers both STUN and TURN:

 - Our ready-to-use CloudFormation stack already includes a properly configured COTURN server.

-If you are deploying OpenVidu Server by your own, there are detailed instructions in the Deploying OpenVidu as a native service section, which explains how to install, configure and run COTURN in Ubuntu.
+If you are deploying OpenVidu Server by your own, there are detailed instructions in the Deploying OpenVidu on Ubuntu section, which explains how to install, configure and run COTURN on Ubuntu.